jojojona372/s/README.md

 This script makes it possible to use XSteam on arrays, too.
 Also, it's shorter to type 's(...)' than to type 'XSteam(...)' every time.

+## Download instructions
+Go to [this page](https://raw.githubusercontent.com/jojojona372/s/main/s.m), and right-click.
+Then select "save as", and save the file somewhere.

 ## Install instructions
 Download `s.m`, and place it in the folder that you'd like to use.
 Next, use the command `pathtool` in Matlab to add the folder that you placed `s.m` in, to your Matlab path.